Damping

 In physical systems, damping is the loss of energy of an oscillating system by dissipation.
 Damping is an influence within or upon an oscillatory system that has the effect of reducing or preventing its oscillation.
 Examples of damping include viscous damping in a fluid (see viscous drag), surface friction, radiation, resistance in electronic oscillators, and absorption and scattering of light in optical oscillators.
 Damping not based on energy loss can be important in other oscillating systems such as those that occur in biological systems and bikes (ex.
 Suspension (mechanics)).
 Damping is not to be confused with friction, which is a type of dissipative force acting on a system.
 Friction can cause or be a factor of damping.

 Many systems exhibit oscillatory behavior when they are disturbed from their position of static equilibrium.
 A mass suspended from a spring, for example, might, if pulled and released, bounce up and down.
 On each bounce, the system tends to return to its equilibrium position, but overshoots it.
 Sometimes losses (e.g. frictional) damp the system and can cause the oscillations to gradually decay in amplitude towards zero or attenuate.

 The damping ratio is a dimensionless measure, amongst other measures, that characterises how damped a system is.
 It is denoted by ζ ("zeta") and varies from undamped (ζ = 0), underdamped (ζ < 1) through critically damped (ζ = 1) to overdamped (ζ > 1).

 The behaviour of oscillating systems is often of interest in a diverse range of disciplines that include control engineering, chemical engineering, mechanical engineering, structural engineering, and electrical engineering.
 The physical quantity that is oscillating varies greatly, and could be the swaying of a tall building in the wind, or the speed of an electric motor, but a normalised, or non-dimensionalised approach can be convenient in describing common aspects of behavior.

 Oscillation cases

+Movement of the needle of a mechanical weighing scale when the mass-spring system within is underdamped, overdamped and critically damped.
+Critical damping is ideal for this device, because it minimises the time taken for the needle to settle, allowing a reading to be taken sooner.

 Depending on the amount of damping present, a system exhibits different oscillatory behaviors and speeds.